telekom/das-schiff/README.md

 |   \---location-2
 |       ... # Same as above
 +---network-zones
-|   +---environment-defaults # Network related defaults per environment
+|   +---environment-defaults # Contains the plain mainifest of each environment
 |   |   +---dev
 |   |   |   +---clusterrolebindings
 |   |   |   +---clusterroles